 Here, there is a steep path down to the path below.
 When you meet the path, there should be a small hut.
 Here we bought water off the man there, as it was only 7 soles for a large bottle.
 In Sangalle at the accommodation a large water was 15 soles.
 From the hut, it is a sharp half hour descent, which made my knees feel as though they were cracking!
 Over the bridge, and we finally made it.
 Our arrival was 12.15, so 5 hours and 15 minutes after we set off.

 There are 3 or 4 options for accommodation in Sangalle.
 Most have swimming pools.
 The first place, I think Eden garden was the name, it was near impossible to find any staff.
 The second place we found was Paradaiso.
 We paid 20 soles per person after some back and forwarding for a double hut, shared bathroom and no breakfast.
-Breakfast was an extra 20 sokrs, but we thought it wasn’t worth it as we still had lots of snacks and planned to leave very early the next morning.
+Breakfast was an extra 20 soles, but we decided it wasn’t worth it as we still had lots of snacks, and planned to leave very early the next morning.

 We spent the afternoon swimming in the pool and admiring the goats that were wandering around.